zanezam/ZZupreme-Builds/README.md

 Here are the links to the toolchains i used in case you want to compile yourself:

 Franco Kernel ZZupreme Builds:
-[Google Stock Toolchain](https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/aarch64/aarch64-linux-android-4.9/+archive/55a930690d28f7b4f4f84d23ac94b3cffc034106.tar.gz) (meanwhile obolete as the [clang toolchain is the new stock default!](https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/aarch64/aarch64-linux-android-4.9/+/fc97ce6abfe822403eb219dcbd1067a53c49e4f1))
+[Google Stock Toolchain](https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/aarch64/aarch64-linux-android-4.9/+archive/55a930690d28f7b4f4f84d23ac94b3cffc034106.tar.gz) (meanwhile obsolete as the [clang toolchain is the new stock default!](https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/aarch64/aarch64-linux-android-4.9/+/fc97ce6abfe822403eb219dcbd1067a53c49e4f1))
 [Clang Toolchain](https://android.googlesource.com/platform/prebuilts/clang/host/linux-x86/+archive/android-9.0.0_r1/clang-4691093.tar.gz) (recommended by Nathan Chancellor)

 blue_spark and mcd Kernel ZZupreme Builds:
 [Clang Toolchain](https://android.googlesource.com/platform/prebuilts/clang/host/linux-x86/+/refs/heads/master/clang-r450784c/) (latest as of april 2022)
 [Linaro Toolchain](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu.tar.xz) (latest as of may 2020)

+mcd Kernel ZZupreme Builds (provided by mcdachpappe):
+[Clang Toolchain v15](https://github.com/mcdachpappe/mcd-clang) (latest as of april 2022) [Clang Toolchain v12](https://github.com/mcdachpappe/android_prebuilts_clang_kernel_linux-x86_clang-r416183b) (latest as of november 2022)

 ## Supported Devices and Compatibility of pre-built Images

-The pre-built images i provide are 100% compatible with [Franco Kernel Manager](https://francokernel.app/) and [Kernel Adiutor](https://f-droid.org/en/packages/com.nhellfire.kerneladiutor/) and are made to be used with the OnePlus 6 or 6T ONLY.
+The pre-built images i provide are 100% compatible with [Franco Kernel Manager](https://play.google.com/store/apps/details?id=com.franco.kernel) and [Kernel Adiutor](https://f-droid.org/de/packages/com.nhellfire.kerneladiutor/) and are made to be used with the OnePlus 6 or 6T ONLY.
 Features and additional functionalities are the same in this kernel builds as the ones in original kernel builds on which they are based on.
 So all infos about the usage with 'FK-Kernel Manager' and all other Franco Kernel/blu_spark kernel related things apply here too.
 *NOTE: You can always flash my provided kernel images over the original one from Franco/eng.stk and vice versa without the need to prepare anything.*